 How To Setup Kubernetes Cluster Using Kubeadm

-In this blog post, I have covered the step-by-step guide to setup a kubernetes cluster using Kubeadm with one master and two worker nodes.
+In this blog post, I have covered the step-by-step guide to setting up a kubernetes cluster using Kubeadm with one master and two worker nodes.

 Kubeadm is an excellent tool to set up a working kubernetes cluster in less time.
 It does all the heavy lifting in terms of setting up all kubernetes cluster components.
 Also, It follows all the configuration best practices for a kubernetes cluster.